Last updated: 07-23-2007

 elements.
 An instance document can be created with any one top level

 elements from the schema.
-In the example above, we have used
+In the example above, we have used purchaseOrder element as the

 document's root element.
 In order to get code completion in an instance